mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 # Acknowledgments

-The authors would like to thank Peter Cautley and Anatolii Pererva for providing the appendix examples.
+The authors would like to thank Peter Cautley and Anatolii Pererva for providing the appendix example.

 {:numbered="false"}